Waiting for the Bus

 Passengers are also asked to report any episodes of abusive behavior or language not directly observed by the driver.
 In extreme cases of behavior or defacing of transit property, the video tape may be used as evidence in prosecution of offenders.

 Accidents, Criminal Activity, and Other Emergencies

 Despite the greatest of efforts to avoid them, accidents can and will still occur.
 It is important that passengers on the bus during an accident remain calm and understand that in such cases reports must be filed with the police.
 Be ready to give your observations, if any, to the officer in charge of the case, a transit supervisor, or the driver as well as your phone number and address.
 Even though the cameras on the bus can and will record the incident, it is important to have the observations of passengers in addition to the video record.
 Report any and all injuries you may have suffered in the accident immediately.

 In the rare event of criminal activity on the bus (assault, robbery, etc.) passengers should remain calm and let the driver and/or dispatcher handle the situation.
-Columbia Transit has special procedures it follows in many different situations that drivers and dispatchers have been trained to handle.
+COMO Connect has special procedures it follows in many different situations that drivers and dispatchers have been trained to handle.
 Passengers may be asked for a description of any perpetrators, and should be prepared for questions from the authorities.
 Be a good witness.

 Passengers are asked to report any suspicious activities they see.
 These activities may be as simple as something that seems slightly out of place or unusual for the time and place it occurs.